ashnehete/cli-experimental/site/content/en/references/kustomize/kustomization/replacements/_index.md

   name: my-secret
 ```

+In the following configuration:
-To (1) replace the value of SOME_SECRET_NAME with the name of my-secret, and (2) to add
+- SOME_SECRET_NAME is replaced with the name of my-secret
-a restartPolicy copied from my-pod, you can do the following:
+- restartPolicy is copied from my-pod
+- a cpu limit value is set in workload containers

 `kustomization.yaml`
 ```yaml